microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription-list.md

 ### Advanced scenarios

 In some cases, an app wants to retrieve subscriptions created by other apps.
 For example, a user wants to see all subscriptions created by any app on their behalf.
-Or, an Global Administrator may want to see all subscriptions from all apps in their directory.
+Or, a Global Administrator might want to see all subscriptions from all apps in their directory.
 For such scenarios, a delegated permission Subscription.Read.All is required.

 | Context of the calling app | Response contains |